onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

   * The effective state space `M_consc`, observables, gap variable `DeltaS_qualia(m)`, tension functional `Tension_qualia(m)`, and band thresholds have been specified.
   * A singular set `S_sing` and domain restriction `M_reg` have been defined.
-  * At least two discriminating experiment families with clear falsification conditions are described.
+  * At least two discriminating experiment families with clear falsification conditions for `Enc_Q128` instances are described.

 * N_level: N1